Wallet Attestation

 }

-Step 18: The response is returned by the Wallet Provider.
-If successful, the HTTP response code MUST be set with the value 200 OK and contain the Wallet Attestation signed by the Wallet Provider.
-The Wallet Instance therefore performs security, integrity and trust verification about the Wallet Attestation and its issuer.
+Step 18: Upon successful completion, the Wallet Provider MUST return an HTTP response with a status code of 200 OK, containing the Wallet Attestation signed by the Wallet Provider.
+The Wallet Instance will then perform security, integrity, and trust verification of the Wallet Attestation and its issuer.

 Below is a non-normative example of the response.